Next Five: 2025-2030 Strategic Plan

 Together, these will be described across the five-year timespan.

 • 2.
-80% of housing units being occupied as live over three years happen as a DLBA property.
+35% of housing units newly occupied in the next five years happen on DLBA property.

 • 3.
-50% of DLBA-owned properties achieve a competitive and economic strategy in 2026.
+50% of DLBA-owned properties have a collaborative maintenance strategy by 2030.

 • 4.
-90% annual increase in the number of commercial and economic development projects the DLBA advances each year.
+15% annual increase in the number of commercial and economic development projects the DLBA supports.

 Advisory Panel Members